JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 }
 ```

-As you can see, the SQL isn’t at all complex, we’re just looping through every component object and inserting it in our updated database.
+As you can see, the SQL isn't at all complex, we're just looping through every component object and inserting it in our updated database.

 ### Step 3.4: Putting the pieces together